If I Only Had One Pan-What Would It Be?

 Final Word

-I hope you enjoyed my post, if I only had one pan, what would it be?
-It’s all about making do with what we have and making it work if we had to.
+I hope you enjoyed my post.
+If I only had one pan, what would it be?
+It’s all about making do with what we have and making it work if we have to.

-It’s teaching our family to cook from scratch and eating at home.
+It’s teaching our family to cook from scratch and eat at home.
 Please keep prepping, stay safe, stay well.
-May God Bless this world, Linda
+May God bless this world, Linda

 Similar Posts